|Graduate Program Head||William Kracaw|

 |FIN 880||Corporate Finance Analytical Research Projects (Capstone Course)||2|

 The aim of the capstone is to assess students' ability to synthesize and integrate the skills they have developed throughout their course work.
 This course is structured to support student success in fulfilling program goals and requirements.
-The projects students tackle will mirror what they’ll encounter on the job as a significant member of the corporate planning strategic management team.
-The course integrates topics and methodologies analyzed throughout the program, leading students to understand that corporate strategic analysis, and ultimately, the firm’s ability to enhance shareholder value, is a holistic and multifaceted analytical process.
+The projects students tackle will mirror what they’ll encounter on the job as a significant member of the planning strategic management team.
+The course integrates topics and methodologies analyzed throughout the program, leading students to understand that strategic analysis, and ultimately, the firm’s ability to enhance shareholder value, is a holistic and multifaceted analytical process.

 Refer to the Tuition & Funding section of The Graduate School's website.
 Students in this program are not eligible for graduate assistantships.